 The game is more accessible than ever but appealing to fewer players than ever before.

-World of Warcraft has been child proved to the point where just about anyone can pick it up and succeed without ever experiencing defeat.
+World of Warcraft has been made childproof to the point where just about anyone can pick it up and succeed without ever experiencing defeat.

 It doesn’t matter how big and beautiful the world looks if it is entirely void of content and danger.